BIBI78/s1/README.md

 ### Acknowledgment

-- [Martina Terlevic](https://www.linkedin.com/in/martinaterlevic/) My fantastic mentor at Code Institute, thank you for your support, feedback, bug testing and great sense of humor.
-- [Angelica Guimarães Amorim](https://www.linkedin.com/in/angelica-amorim/) Thank you for everything, and I mean everything, best work-mate and idea generator!
 - [Lauren-Nicole Popich](https://www.linkedin.com/in/lauren-nicole-popich-1ab87539/) Thank you for testing dealing with my stress over this project, you are a life saver!

 [Am I Responsive](http://ami.responsivedesign.is/) was used to create the image on top of this ReadMe